xyhan-github/autoNSO/README.md

 }
 ```

+Disclaimers:
+* Objective functions must work with *torch tensors*, not numpy arrays.
-Disclaimer: This code is essentially a wrapper between PyTorch, CVXPY, and Matplotlib to do benchmarking for NSO research.
+* This code is essentially a wrapper between PyTorch, CVXPY, and Matplotlib to do benchmarking for NSO research.
 It is not implemented to be the fastest possible in terms of wall-clock time.